A Complete Logic for Database Abstract State Machines: A Proof System

 \item Axiom \textbf{U6} asserts that $X$ is an update set yielded by a sequence rule \textbf{seq} $r_1 r_2$ \textbf{endseq} iff it corresponds either to an inconsistent update set yielded by rule $r_1$, or to an update set formed by the updates in an update set $Y_2$ yielded by rule $r_2$ in a successor state $S+Y_1$, where $Y_1$ encodes a consistent set of updates produced by rule $r_1$, plus the updates in $Y_1$ that correspond to locations other than the locations updated by $Y_2$.

-\item Axiom \textbf{U7} asserts that an update multiset $\ddot{X}$ is collapsed into an update set $\Delta$ by aggregating the update values to the location $(f,t)$ which appear in $\ddot{X}$ using the location operator $\rho$, and by ignoring multiple identical updates to the same location if that locations is not $(f,t)$. \end{itemize}
+\item Our next axioms assert that $X$ is an update set yielded by the rule \textbf{let} $(f,t) \rightharpoonup\!\rho$ \textbf{in} $r$ \textbf{endlet} iff there is an update \emph{multiset} $Y$ yielded by the rule $r$ that collapses into $X$, when the update values to the location $(f,t)$ which appear in $Y$ are aggregated using the location operator $\rho$, and the multiplicity of identical updates to a same location other than $(f,t)$ is ignored.
+Since $\rho$-terms are algorithmic terms, $f$ can either be a bridge or an algorithmic function symbol.
+Thus we have two possible cases.